Frank Filchock: The scandal

 Hours before game time, a story broke on radio that gamblers had attempted to fix the game—and that Filchock and another Giant back, Merle Hapes, were involved.
 It later developed New York City mayor Bill O'Dwyer, NFL commissioner Bert Bell, police commissioner Arthur Wallander and Giants' owner Tim Mara had met in the mayor's office to assess the situation on the day before the game.
 O'Dwyer also wanted to meet with the players, and Filchock and Hapes were brought to the mayor's residence later that day.
 At this meeting, Hapes admitted being approached, while Filchock denied it.

 At 2 a.m.
 Sunday, only twelve hours before game time, the district attorney's office announced that Filchock and Hapes had been offered $2,500 each plus the profits from a $1,000 bet that Chicago would win by more than ten points.
 The players also had been offered off-season jobs supposed to bring them another $15,000.

 Bell announced that although the police had concluded no player had taken a bribe, the league would conduct its own investigation of the offers.
 The championship game would go ahead as scheduled.
 Filchock, who during the meeting with the mayor had denied being approached, would be allowed to play in the game.
 Hapes, who had admitted his failure to report the bribe attempt, would not be allowed to play.

 Thus the Giants went into the game minus one of their backfield stars and with a cloud hanging over another.
 When Filchock was introduced, he was roundly booed.
-He reportedly played hard, suffering a broken nose, but the Giants lost to the Bears 24-14.
+He reportedly played hard, suffering a broken nose, but the Giants lost to the Bears 24–14.
 This was the precise betting line of the gamblers; they neither won nor lost their bets.

 Filchock played 50 minutes and was responsible for all of the Giants' scoring, throwing touchdown passes to Frank Liebel and Steve Filipowicz.
-He completed 9 of 26 passes for 128 yards and had 6 intercepted.
+He completed 9 of 26 passes for 128 yards but had six of his passes intercepted to become the first quarterback to throw six interceptions in a playoff game; only three other players have thrown six interceptions in a playoff game since Filchock.
 The winning players each received $1,975.82, the losers $1,295.57.
 Both Filchock and Hapes received full shares.